bernabe9/render-it/README.md

 - Works with any JavaScript library or framework. (like React, VueJS, Angular)
 - Just render what you need.
 - Does not depend on Webpack.
+- Allows a production site URL to generate the static pages.

 ## Usage
 Create a Node task to generate the static pages.